 “Well, we are December 28.”

 “And we closed the books for this year.
-We can’t accept any more payment.
+We can’t accept any more payments.
 Well, not until 2014.”

 Seriously.
 Only in France.

 “Oh well,” she said.
 “We have your address in Canada.
 We will send you the bill.
 Eventually.
-Or not… sometime they forget, you know.”
+Or not… sometimes they forget, you know.”

 Out of curiosity, I asked how much we owe.
-“Around 22 euro,” she said.
+“Around 22 euros,” she said.